quiinnc/USRI-CMFit/README.md

 # USRI-CMFit
-PyQt5 Program for the fitting of raman spectroscopic data.
+This is a PyQt5 Dependant Program for the fitting of raman spectroscopic data.
 Capable of removing the background and trimming .dat raman data.
 The Program features an 'auto fit' capability for easy fitting.
 Program intended to fit low grade carbonaceous material data.